Lincoln Financial Field: Soccer

-The stadium opened on August 3, 2003 with 68,396 attending a preseason friendly with Manchester United defeating Barcelona 3–1.
+The stadium opened on August 3, 2003, with 68,396 attending a preseason friendly with Manchester United defeating Barcelona 3–1.
 It hosted some 2003 FIFA Women's World Cup matches.

 In 2004, after winning the gold-medal in soccer at the 2004 Summer Olympics, the U.S. women's team conducted a "Fan Celebration Tour", playing ten matches across the United States from September to December 2004.
 The matches were the final national team appearances for Mia Hamm, Joy Fawcett, and Julie Foudy, all of whom retired after the tour.
-The team played at the Linc on November 6, 2004 where they lost 3–1 to Denmark in front of 14,812 spectators.
+The team played at the Linc on November 6, 2004, where they lost 3–1 to Denmark in front of 14,812 spectators.

-In late July and early August 2004, Manchester United returned to play Celtic and A.C.
-Milan played Chelsea in two friendly matches.
+In late July and early August 2004, Manchester United returned to play Celtic and AC Milan played Chelsea in two friendly matches.

 On July 18, 2009, Lincoln Financial Field hosted a doubleheader quarterfinal for the 2009 CONCACAF Gold Cup.
-The first game was between Canada and Honduras, and the second between USA and Panama.
+The first game was between Canada and Honduras, and the second between the United States and Panama.
 This was the first full international appearance for the United States national soccer team in Philadelphia since a 1968 friendly against Israel at Temple Stadium.

 Lincoln Financial Field was listed by U.S. Soccer's World Cup bid committee as one of 18 stadiums to be potential sites for the United States to host the 2022 FIFA World Cup.

 The Linc was also the first home of the Philadelphia Union early in 2010.
 The Union played their home opener against D.C.
-United at the Linc on April 10, 2010 due to construction delays at their new stadium, PPL Park (now Subaru Park).
+United at the Linc on April 10, 2010, due to construction delays at their new stadium, PPL Park (now Subaru Park).
 The Union defeated United, 3–2.
 The Union also played FC Dallas to a 1–1 tie in the second home game in franchise history at the Linc.
 After moving to their permanent venue in Chester, the Philadelphia Union continued to use the Linc for matches where ticket demand is expected to far exceed the full capacity at its regular home until 2011.
-English powerhouse club Manchester United met the Philadelphia Union during their pre-season tour on July 21, 2010, with Manchester defeating the Union by a score of 1–0.
+English powerhouse club Manchester United met the Philadelphia Union during their pre-season tour on July 21, 2010, with Manchester United defeating the Union by a score of 1–0.
 The Union played the Spanish powerhouse club Real Madrid on July 24, 2011, with Real Madrid prevailing, 2–1.